 Some key dates in the history of the Bahamas:

-1492 - Christopher Columbus makes his first landing in the New World in the Bahamas.
+1492 - Christopher Columbus makes his first landing in Western Hemisphere in the Bahamas.

 1647 - English and Bermudan religious refugees, the Eleutheran Adventurers, establish the first European settlement on the Bahamas.